-As our regular readers are well aware, changing out a lackluster light fixture can have a dramatic impact on a rental kitchen, but one of the most striking ways to elevate the space is with a simple update that you probably haven't considered yet: peel-and-stick vinyl tile.
+We recently shed light on the dramatic impact that changing out a lackluster light fixture can have on a rental kitchen, but one of the most striking ways to elevate the space is with a simple update that you probably haven't considered yet: peel-and-stick vinyl tile.
 Affordable, low-maintenance, easy to install (and, most importantly, remove), they're ideal for aesthetically-minded renters looking to give their space a budget-conscious upgrade.

 But don't just take our word for it — even interior designers have been known to install vinyl tile in their own spaces.
 "When it came to my rental kitchen, I knew it needed a change, but I also had to deal with something that wasn't totally permanent, all while being affordable," designer Brady Tolbert told Hunker.
 "I started doing some research and found these peel-and-stick vinyl tiles that were not only affordable (under $50 for the entire kitchen) but were also very easy to install."